The Louisiana Gallery

 Located inside the DAR Museum

-The DAR Museum is made up of thirty-one period rooms within the Beaux-Arts-style Memorial Continental Hall.
+The DAR Museum is made up of thirty-one-period rooms within the Beaux-Arts-style Memorial Continental Hall.
 It houses an outstanding collection of approximately 30,000 objects made or used in America prior to the Industrial Revolution.
 This collection of decorative and fine arts includes furniture, ceramics, glass, silver, and other base metal objects, textiles (quilts, coverlets, needlework pictures, and samplers), costumes, jewelry, paintings, musical, and scientific instruments.
 Each room is furnished in the style of a particular period or region of colonial and early America.
 Together they trace the changing lifestyles of the United States from the 17th through the 20th centuries.

-The collection of American Indian tools and utilitarian and ceremonial objects range in time from the prehistoric to the 20th century.
+The collection of American Indian tools and utilitarian and ceremonial objects ranges in time from prehistoric to the 20th century.
 Some of the early tools were excavated at Poverty Point, the site of the earliest known Indian settlement in the Louisiana area.
-The intricate weaving patterns used in the late 19th- and 20th-century baskets demonstrate the fine craftsmanship of the northern Louisiana native tribes.
+The intricate weaving patterns used in the late 19th and 20th-century baskets demonstrate the fine craftsmanship of the northern Louisiana native tribes.
 Viewed collectively, the artifacts show a glimpse of these indigenous people’s past and a continuity of their traditions into this century.

 Features of the Louisiana Gallery

 The two late Neoclassical chairs—1830-1845—with black horsehair upholstery are structured in the manner of Francois Seignouret.
 A famed French cabinetmaker, Seignouret worked in New Orleans from about 1812 to 1853 when he returned to France.
 These chairs reflect the klismos form that this master craftsman adapted from the Greek model to his own work.